aeckar/usf-cse-resources/README.md

+**Status:** Due to a chronic repetitive strain injury, I am no longer able to work on this project.
+However, additions are still welcome.

+---

 A repository of exam review sheets and other resources compiled by students at the University of South Florida in the Computer Science and Computer Engineering programs.